manumazu/bibliobus/README.md

 List of open sources for this project

 ## Microcontroller Bibus
+The Bluetooth LE controller controls the display of the lights: it receives and processes the messages sent from the mobile app via Bluetooth Low Energy and transmits them to the self-addressable LEDs to light up those associated with the requested positions.

 Source code for prototype [Leds display and Bluetooth communication](https://github.com/manumazu/bibus-proto)

 ## Bibliobus API
+The API centralizes data about objects and their location on the shelf.
+It organize the items and authenticate the connection with the Bluetooth controller via the mobile app.
+It is the one that contains the classifying system for information.

 Source code for [API project](https://github.com/manumazu/bibliobus-api)

 ## Test API sample
+Sample project for Mobile App which sould act as a relay between the controller and the API that stores the information.
+The app transmits location information to the lighting system based on the position data.
+It is also used to reference objects in the index.

 Sample project for [testing API](https://github.com/manumazu/bibliobus-demo)

 ## Biblio Front